xem/3DShomebrew/tutorial.md

 - Start an infinite loop (each iteration represents a frame, so unless your program is very slow, this loop will restart every ~1/60 seconds.
 - In each iteration:
   - We wait for the screen to be ready (i.e. the end of the last 1/60 of a second),
-  - We "read" which buttons are currently pressed and rxit the infinite loop if START is pressed.
+  - We "read" which buttons are currently pressed and exit the infinite loop if START is pressed.
-  <br>(NB: breaking the infinite loop if START is pressed is not mandatory, but it's becoming the standard way to quit homebrews, so we'll stick with that),
+  <br>(NB: breaking the infinite loop with START is not mandatory, but it's becoming the standard way to quit homebrews),
   - Swap and flush current framebuffers.
 - After the loop, un-iitialize all that and return 0, to get back to hbmenu.

+But what are frame buffers, and what does it mean to "flush" and "swap" hem at every frame?
+Answer soon!

 ### Hello pixel!